daunsid/ML6-Coding-Challenge/README.md

 Once you've executed this command, you will notice that the `output` folder was created in the root directory of this repository.
 This folder contains your saved model that you'll need to deploy to Google Cloud AI Platform.

 In order to do so you will need to create a [Google Cloud account](https://cloud.google.com/).
-You will need a credit card for this, but you'll get free credit from Google to run your AI Platform instance.
+You will need a credit card for this, but you'll get [free credit from Google](https://cloud.google.com/free/docs/gcp-free-tier/#free-trial) to run your AI Platform instance. **Note:** if you are not eligible for the free trial please reach out to us as you are responsible for the costs associated with the project.

 Once you've created your Google Cloud account, you'll need to deploy your model on a project you've created.
 You can follow a [Google Guide](https://cloud.google.com/ai-platform/prediction/docs/deploying-models#deploy_models_and_versions) for this.
 Make sure to deploy the model using Tensorflow 2.1 and we advice to use **`europe-west1` as the regional endpoint** if available.
 Note that the region of the bucket should correspond to the region of the model.